MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.DataFields.md

 ## Example

-This example displays the value of the value of the FirstName and LastName fields from the active record in the data source attached to the active publication.
+This example displays the value of the FirstName and LastName fields from the active record in the data source attached to the active publication.

 ```vb
 Sub ShowNameForActiveRecord()